Before you rent

 Once you’ve found the properties you are interested in, it is a requirement that you inspect the property before you apply.
 You may also have someone view the property on your behalf.

 Once you’ve found and inspected a property that you are happy with, the next step is to submit a tenancy application.
-To download a copy of our tenancy application, click on the ‘Tenancy Application’ menu on the left-hand side of this page.

 You will be required to have the following details and copies of the relevant documentation as listed below: